-The Company's exploration activities are subject to various federal, provincial and international laws and regulations governing the protection of the environment.
+The Company's exploration activities are subject to various federal and provincial laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.